SoftwareHeritage/swhapguide/SWHAP@Paris.md

 While the importance and urgency of preserving software heritage have been recognized by numerous individuals, organizations, and institutions, the practical implementation of such archiving and conservation efforts remains complex.
 Various initiatives, with different objectives and strategies, have emerged since the 1980s, primarily in the Anglo-Saxon world.

-In 1988, the Library of Congress established a Machine-Readable Collections Reading Room (Kimball, 1990), providing access to software and files that could be executed or read on historical machines.
+In 1988, the Library of Congress established a Machine-Readable Collections Reading Room (@Kimball90), providing access to software and files that could be executed or read on historical machines.
 However, the project was abandoned after a few years due to its high cost and low number of users.

-In 2002, Grady Booch, an IBM computer scientist, sent an email titled "Preserving classic software products" (noauthor, 2002), calling for the identification of software that should be prioritized for preservation efforts and the location of their source codes.
+In 2002, Grady Booch, an IBM computer scientist, sent an email titled "Preserving classic software products", calling for the identification of software that should be prioritized for preservation efforts and the location of their source codes.
 As a result, in 2003, the voluntary committee Software Preservation Group (initially known as the Software Collection Committee) was created to support the Computer History Museum in its software preservation mission.
 The group's website compiles numerous primary and secondary sources related to the history of software.

-In 2007 (?), The Internet Archive launched its library of historical software.
+In 2007, The Internet Archive launched its library of historical software.
 While it is generally not possible to download binary files, some software can be executed through an integrated emulator.
 The collection also includes photographs, videos, advertisements, and other documents.

 In 2016, the Software Heritage project (initiated by Inria) was launched, aiming for the massive archiving of publicly available source codes on software forges.
 This project primarily focuses on the preservation of recent source codes.

 A difficult balance
 --------------------

-In "A Response to 'Preserving Software: Why and How'" (Kaplan, 2002), Elisabeth Kaplan, an archivist at the Charles Babbage Institute, summarizes the tension faced by libraries, museums, and archives regarding software preservation.
+In "A Response to 'Preserving Software: Why and How'" (@Kaplan02), Elisabeth Kaplan, an archivist at the Charles Babbage Institute, summarizes the tension faced by libraries, museums, and archives regarding software preservation.
 They are caught between the still poorly defined needs for such an archive and the significant costs involved in its implementation.

 > First, while all participants agreed that software history is important, that awareness of it should be raised, and that it must be documented, participants simply could not identify a solid user base of any justifiable proportion.
 Second, as participants stated over and over again, “preserving software” is much more than an act of accumulation.
 It means conserving, organizing, researching, cataloging, and presenting the materials in ways that researchers can use.
 To do otherwise is simply hoarding.
 And no individual institution or consortium of institutions has been able to balance these two issues.